Dr Virginia <br> Lam

 3. Children's gender-based reasoning about toys: The role of child and parental variables.
 Recent and ongoing student research involves testing children from preschool (as young as 2) to school (up to 10 years) ages and taking data from their parents.
 Virginia is looking to expand the scope of investigations to more aspects of gender cognition and behavior.

-4. National (British or other) and ethnic identifications, social group stereotypes/attitudes and feelings about the EU/ Brexit/ devolution OR National and ethnic identifications and sport participation/ spectatorship/ fandom.
+4. National (British or other) and ethnic identifications, social group stereotypes/attitudes and feelings about and sport participation/ spectatorship/ fandom.
 These are broad areas and taps into intergroup or political psychology.

 Lecturer, School of Psychology